Bandō Tamasaburō V: Life and career

-Like all kabuki actors, Tamasaburō has devoted his life to the theater from a very young age.
+Like all Kabuki actors, Tamasaburō has devoted his life to the theater from a very young age.
 By 1975, when Morita Kan'ya XIV died, Tamasaburō had already performed in countless plays, many of them alongside his adoptive father and other noteworthy actors such as Ichikawa Danjūrō XII.
-Since then, he has continued to perform, not only in numerous plays at the Kabuki-za in Tokyo, but in many other venues.
-He took part in an American tour in 1985, performing at New York's Metropolitan Opera House, the Kennedy Center in Washington, DC, and in Los Angeles.
+Since then, he has continued to perform not only in numerous plays at the Kabuki-za in Tokyo but in many other venues.
+He took part in an American tour in 1985, performing at New York's Metropolitan Opera House, the Kennedy Center in Washington, D.C., and in Los Angeles.
 He first performed in Paris the following year.

 In 1993, he directed the film Yearning, which was entered into the 43rd Berlin International Film Festival.